 GravityView includes a range of preset layout options.
 Most layouts are templates, with a set structure, allowing you to quickly build a range of different applications.
 However, the DIY layout is a little different.

 The GravityView DIY layout allows you to construct your own View layouts using HTML and CSS.
-In other words, the DIY layout gives you the flexibility of building a View layout from scratch, instead of relying on one of GravityView’s templates.
+In other words, the DIY layout gives you the flexibility to build a View layout from scratch, instead of relying on one of GravityView’s preset templates.

 If you feel too constrained using GravityView’s preset layout templates, the DIY layout is for you.